On the Complexity of Learning Nash Equilibria: Hardness Results for Nash-Convergence

 Now for the NP-hardness part of the Theorem: When $d$ attains its largest possible value, one less than the dimension of $X$, we are seeking a Nash equilibrium of $G$ lying on a hyperplane --- that is, satisfying a linear equation.
 This is known to be NP-hard, since it is NP-hard to test, even for two-player games, whether there is a Nash equilibrium in which a particular component of the mixed strategy of a particular player is a given constant $c>0$ \cite{conitzer2008new}.
 To prove the result for $d =\Theta(|G|^\delta)$, we pad the game with $|G|^\frac{1}{\delta}$ irrelevant strategies.
 Also, for intermediate values of $d$, it can be shown that the problem can be solved in subexponential time, and is NP-hard via subexponential reductions. \end{proof}

 \paragraph{Remark.} When $d=1$ and the number of players is two, there is a clever {\em algebraic} algorithm for this problem due to Ruta Mehta (private communication, 2025): As is well known, the Nash equilibria of any two-player game $G$ coincide with the symmetric Nash equilibria of the {\em symmetrization of $G$,} a game of the form $(A, A^T)$.
 So, it suffices to consider the corresponding line in this space and find the symmetric Nash equilibria that it contains, if any.
 These equilibria are the solutions of the following system of degree-two inequalities: $(Ax)_i \le x^T A x, i=1,\ldots,n$.
-Since the sought equilibria are on a line parametrized by $\lambda$, we can reduce this system to a system of quadratic inequalities involving the single variable $\lambda$.
+Since the sought equilibria are required to lie on a line parametrized by $\lambda$, we can reduce this system to a system of quadratic inequalities involving the single variable $\lambda$.
 By sorting the roots of these quadratic polynomials in $\lambda$, we can solve the system of inequalities and identify all Nash equilibria on the line, if any.

-It turns out that this algorithm can be generalized to more than two players and higher dimensions, within bounds as prescribed in the theorem, through a rather involved argument employing Tarski's elimination of quantifiers for the theory of reals.
+We conjecture that Mehta's algorithm can be generalized to more than two players through Tarski's elimination of quantifiers for the theory of reals \cite{basu1996combinatorial}, providing an alternative proof of a stronger version of the positive direction of the theorem, in which the complexity is polynomial even if $d=O(\frac{\log |G|}{\log\log |G|})$, where $|G|$ is the size of the game description.
+Notice that Mehta's maneuver of solving the quadratic equations and sorting the roots is essentially the elimination of a single existential quantifier.